 SEO for Lawn Care Companies: The Guide to Local Success

 The days of customers finding your lawn care business in the Yellow Pages are over.
-Online search is king, with Google dominating, as 97% of users head online to research local services.
+Online search is king, with Google dominating: 97% of users search online to research local services.
 The rules have changed, so how can your lawn care company keep up?
-Implementing an SEO (search engine optimization) strategy can help your lawn care company reach more customers online and get a leg up on the competition.
+Implementing an SEO (search engine optimization) strategy can help your lawn care company reach more customers online and gain a competitive advantage.

 What is SEO, and Does My Lawn Care Business Need It?